naev/naev/docs/manual/src/plugins/overview.md

 ## Plugin Repository

-Since 0.13.0, Naev has a built-in plugin explorer and installer, which uses the [plugin repository](https://codeberg.org/naev/naev-plugins) by default.
+Since version 0.13.0, Naev has a built-in plugin explorer and installer, which uses the [plugin repository](https://codeberg.org/naev/naev-plugins) by default.
 This repository contains only the minimum information of the plugins necessary to be able to download and look up the rest of the information.
-To add your plugin, please create a pull request on the repository adding the following information as `.toml` file in `plugins/`:
+To add your plugin, please create a pull request on the repository adding the following information as a `.toml` file in `plugins/`:

 ```toml
 identifier = "MyId"